 Photo by Pexels.

-The Global Development Network worked together with the Institute for Global Environmental Strategies to develop a discussion paper on regional adaptation planning which will be shared at the at the International Forum for Sustainable Asia and the Pacific (ISAP) 2018 from 18-19 July in Yokohama, Japan.
+The Global Development Network worked together with the Institute for Global Environmental Strategies to develop a discussion paper on regional adaptation planning which was shared at the at the International Forum for Sustainable Asia and the Pacific (ISAP) 2018 from 18-19 July 2018 in Yokohama, Japan.

-The forum will commemorate IGES’s 20th year and focus on how to make the Paris Climate Accord a welcome and attainable reality for the countries involved.
-Though discussion, examination and innovation of existing and new strategies, the forum will aim to integrate the SDGs into non-environmental sectors of businesses, technology and academia to help countries more easily transform into low-carbon societies.
+The forum commemorated IGES’s 20th year and focused on how to make the Paris Climate Accord a welcome and attainable reality for the countries involved.
+Though discussion, examination and innovation of existing and new strategies, the forum aimed to integrate the SDGs into non-environmental sectors of businesses, technology and academia to help countries more easily transform into low-carbon societies.

-The paper will make the case that regional adaptation planning – based on geographical and natural resource conditions, rather than political boundaries – will be most impactful in combating climate change.
-The paper proposes that regions and sub-regions must increase cooperation to recognise transboundary climate threats and identify mutually beneficial opportunities.
-It will be one of several flagship reports highlighting transformational opportunities for international development partners, including governments, business, academia and civil society, to work together on realising a safe, inclusive and sustainable future.
+The paper made the case that regional adaptation planning – based on geographical and natural resource conditions, rather than political boundaries – will be most impactful in combating climate change.
+The paper proposed that regions and sub-regions must increase cooperation to recognize transboundary climate threats and identify mutually beneficial opportunities.
+It was one of several flagship reports highlighting transformational opportunities for international development partners, including governments, business, academia and civil society, to work together on realising a safe, inclusive and sustainable future.

 For more information, please contact Arianna Flores Corral at firstname.lastname@example.org